A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Computational examples

 To quantify the differences in these distributions, we examine higher-order moments of the distribution.
-In Figure \ref{fig:kurt_skew}, we compute skewness and kurtosis of the equilibrium distributions for each method as a function of the number of particles per cell, again using a one dimensional problem with 100 zones.
-With 50 particles per zone, all of the methods predict a skewness close to zero and a kurtsosis of about three, corresponding to a Gaussian distribution.
+In Figure \ref{fig:kurt_skew}, we compute skewness and kurtosis of the equilibrium distributions for each method as a function of the number of particles per cell, again using a one dimensional problem with 100 \NewOld{cells}{ zones}.
+With 50 particles per \NewOld{cell}{ zone}, all of the methods predict a skewness close to zero and a kurtosis of about three, corresponding to a Gaussian distribution.
 The Gaussian algorithm retains the Gaussian character (by construction) for all values of particles per cell.
 For the particle algorithm and the finite volume method, deviations from Gaussian begin to appear at 20 particles per cell and become significant at 10 particles per cell.
-The particle algorithm and the finite volume algorithm agree reasonably well at 10 particles per cell but begin to show discrepancies at 5 particles per cell that become more pronounced at 1 particle per cell.
+These deviations reflect the underlying multinomial distribution for a finite size domain.
+For comparison purposes in Figure \ref{fig:kurt_skew} we include the skewness and kurtosis for the Poisson distribution, which approximates the multinomial distribution for large numbers of cells.
+The particle algorithm and the finite volume algorithm agree reasonably well at 10 particles per cell but begin to show minor discrepancies at 5 particles per cell that become more pronounced at 1 particle per cell.

-These higher-order statistics show that accuracy of finite volume SPDE description decreases as the number of particles per zone decreases.
+These higher-order statistics show that accuracy of finite volume SPDE description decreases as the number of particles per \NewOld{cell}{ zone} decreases.
 This allows us to establish a quantitative relationship between the number of particles per cell and breakdown in the accuracy of the finite volume discretization.
-The data in Figure \ref{fig:kurt_skew} suggest that finite volume discretization begins to show significant errors with fewer than 5-10 particles per zone, suggesting 10 particles per zone is a reasonable value to use as a ``refinement" criterion.
+The data in Figure \ref{fig:kurt_skew} suggest that finite volume discretization begins to show significant errors with fewer than 5-10 particles per \NewOld{cell}{zone}, suggesting 5-10 particles per \NewOld{cell}{zone} is a reasonable value to use as a ``refinement" criterion.
+We note that this estimate is somewhat conservative since the criterion is based on the average number of cells rather than the local variability.
+Thus, we expect that the threshold can be set toward the lower end of the range.}

+Refinement criteria based on higher-order statistics is different than what is typically used in hybrid algorithms for fluids such as those based on DSMC / continuum.
+In those cases, criteria based on gradients are typically used, see, for example, \cite{GarciaHornung}.
+The use of gradients in the fluid hybrid setting is based on breakdown of the continuum model \cite{Bird_1970,GarciaAlder_1998}.
+However, tests on the particle system suggest that the SPDE description remains accurate in the presence of strong gradients provided that there are a sufficient number of particles per cell in the region of the gradient.